 The Itinerant Museum – A Short History of Our Museum

 All ready to exhibit and nowhere to go.
 For years, the Historians have curated a remarkable (and still expanding) “movable feast” of Lyme-abilia.
 Before they secured a home on the first floor of the Lyme Center Academy building in 2002, the collection shuffled all over town.
 Now we have our own building in the Churchill-Melvin House on Main Street across from the Lyme Common with five exhibit rooms including our lovely new entrance.
-The Historians have worked hard to create a beautiful museum space that allows us to stage themed exhibits, often including objects lent by our members to augment the Historians’ own remarkable collection.
-Every year our collection has grown so that we are grateful to have additional space to hold it all in our new home!
+The Historians have worked hard to create a beautiful museum space that allows us to stage themed exhibits, often including objects lent by members for our new home!
 How wonderful to have such generous friends who want to share their Lyme artifacts with all us.

 Spotlight on the Collection

-Found in the parlor is the Estey Organ which was played in the Lyme home of Clyde Grant and in the future will be played in our parlor!
+Found in the parlor is the Estey Organ which was played in the Lyme home of Clyde Grant and has recently been beautifully restored!